pnp/blog/content/post/microsoft-365-pnp-community-may-2021-update.md

 -   New sample
     [exception-handing-in-do-until-loop](https://github.com/pnp/powerautomate-samples/tree/main/samples/exception-handing-in-do-until-loop)
     by [Remy Blok](https://github.com/remyblok) (Prodware) providing
-    a pattern for breaking out of a \'Do Until\'-loop in Power Automate when an exception occurs.
+    a pattern for breaking out of a 'Do Until'-loop in Power Automate when an exception occurs.
 -   New sample ics-calendar-invite by [April Dunnam](https://www.twitter.com/aprildunnam) (Microsoft) which sends